Skip to Main Content

 The business term loan is designed for companies with a credit score of 660 or higher.
 This is higher than many online lenders who may offer loans to small business owners with a minimum credit score of 600 or lower.

-Funding circle doesn’t disclose its rates on its website, but in an email, the lender stated its APR ranged from 12.45 percent to 45 percent.
+Funding Circle doesn’t disclose its rates on its website, but in a document shared with Bankrate, the lender stated its interest rates start at 7.49 percent.
 The low end of that range is fairly competitive and may rival even the low rates found with banks and traditional lenders.

-Funding Circle offers revolving business lines of credit, which let you repeatedly draw funds as you need it and only pay interest on the amount you borrow.
-You make monthly or weekly payments over 12 or 18 months.
+Funding Circle offers secured and unsecured business lines of credit through partner lenders.
+It lets you repeatedly draw funds as you need it and only pay interest on the amount you borrow.

-Funding Circle doesn't state its line of credit interest rates on its website.
+Funding Circle doesn't state its line of credit interest rates or repayment terms on its website.
 This will make it harder for you to quickly compare with other lenders.
-There is a 1.6 percent fee per draw, which could end up being more expensive than lines of credit that charge an annual fee but no draw fees.
-You’ll also pay a 5 percent penalty for late payments.
+There are draw fees that you pay when withdrawing money and late payment fees when you don’t make payments on time.

 Responsibly managing the account by making timely payments could make you eligible for credit line increases over time.